New Jersey Whistleblower Attorney

 Legal Protection for Workers in NJ & Philadelphia

-The New Jersey whistleblower/False Claims Act attorneys at The Law Firm of Morgan Rooks, P.C. want you to know that coming forward benefits the public good, the government, and perhaps even other employees.
+The New Jersey whistleblower attorney team at The Law Firm of Morgan Rooks, P.C. wants you to know that coming forward benefits the public good, the government, and perhaps even other employees.
 The government also offers substantial incentives and legal protections to those who come forward with reliable information.
-However, there are important steps that must be followed in filing a claim under the False Claims Act.
-The person who reports the fraud must do so through a lawsuit filed through an attorney.
+However, there are important steps that must be followed when filing a claim under the False Claims Act.
+The person who reports the fraud must do so through a lawsuit filed through a whistleblower attorney in New Jersey.
 The lawsuit must be the first to bring the allegations of fraud.
-If another person files a lawsuit that contains the same or similar allegations of fraud, your case can be dismissed.
-Do not discuss the allegations or report the allegations to anyone other than your attorney.
+If another person files a lawsuit that contains the same or similar allegations of fraud, your claim can be dismissed.
+Do not discuss the allegations or report the allegations to anyone other than your whistleblower attorney.
 Public disclosures of your allegations can be harmful to your claims.

 At The Law Firm of Morgan Rooks, P.C., we are dedicated to helping employees hold businesses accountable for defrauding the government.
-If you have important information, share it with our experienced lawyers.
+If you have important information, share it with our experienced whistleblower lawyer in New Jersey.
 Contact us online or dial (856) 746-6332.

 If you have uncovered evidence that your employer or another company is defrauding the government, we understand that you may be reluctant to come forward with what you know.
 It is common for employees to fear retaliation from their employer and damage to their own reputation by being labeled as a whistleblower.
 We recognize that doing the right thing isn’t always doing the easy thing.
 Standing up for what is right can be difficult.
 Depending on the circumstances, it may also carry consequences for the person who, by all accounts, should be considered a hero.
 That’s why it takes courage to come forward and report companies or employers who are defrauding the federal government.
 These people are known as “whistleblowers,” and they play a critical role in making sure that companies are playing by the rules.

 The original False Claims Act was signed into law by President Abraham Lincoln in 1863.
 Its original aim was to incentivize people to come forward with information about military contracting fraud during the Civil War.
-It has evolved over the years and been amended to become the predominant law pertaining to protecting whistleblowers.
-The False Claims Act is designed to hold both individuals and businesses accountable when they engage in defrauding the government or engaging in violations of the law.
+It has evolved over the years and been amended to become the predominant law for protecting whistleblowers.
+The False Claims Act is designed to hold both individuals and businesses accountable when they engage in defrauding the government or violating the law.

 The False Claims Act also offers protections to whistleblowers who report waste, fraud, abuse, and public health and safety violations.
 These protections include preventing whistleblowers from being harassed, threatened, demoted, wrongfully terminated, or discriminated against in any way.